 2. Loss of customer trust due to data breaches or misuse.

-3. Legal actions and reputational damage that can impact long-term business growth.
+3. Legal actions and reputational damage can impact long-term business growth.

 Conclusion